Pacific ministers commit to move ahead with pact without US

 Vietnam and Malaysia had been expected to be beneficiaries from the original TPP with greater access to U.S. markets and investments.
 The TPP was championed by former President Barack Obama and was seen as a counterbalance to China's growing influence in the region.

+"But we certainly expect to stay engaged and I believe that at some point that there'll be series of bilateral agreements with willing partners in this part of the world," Lighthizer added.

+He rejected criticism that the Trump administration was embracing trade protectionism.
+"Our view is that we want free trade, we want fair trade, we want a system that leads to greater market efficiencies in the world," Lighthizer said.

-On Monday, the China-led 16-member Regional Comprehensive Economic Partnership will meet in Hanoi to further their discussions on a separate deal seen as an alternative to TPP.
+The China-led 16-member Regional Comprehensive Economic Partnership will meet Monday in Hanoi to further their discussions on a separate deal seen as an alternative to the TPP.
 It is expected to be finalized by the end of this year.

+"I think confidence we have shown in this meeting for the multilateral trading system for regional economic cooperation within APEC can be a very good and strong signal that we are united and we are steadfast in fighting trade protectionism and reducing trade risks," said Chinese Deputy Trade Minister Wang Shouwen.